mayanksingh2298/mayanksingh2298.github.io/_posts/2016-01-07-jared-the-bot.markdown

 ###MongoDB on heroku
 <br/>
-MongoDB add on by MongoLab needs you to provide card details, just to verify.
+MongoDB addon by MongoLab needs you to provide card details, just to verify.
 And in case you don't want to do that, just go to monogolab's [site](https://mongolab.com/).
 MongoLab is MongoDB as a Service.
 Signup for the free plan and you get 500MB storage.
 Make a database there and you'll get a URI which you can use for remote access.
 It looks like this